vchrisb/bosh-lite-windows/README.md

 1. When you are not using your VM we recommmend to *Pause* the VM from the VirtualBox UI (or use `vagrant suspend`), so that VM can be later simply resumed after your machine goes to sleep or gets rebooted.
 Otherwise, your VM will be halted by the OS and you will have to recreate previously deployed software.

-1. Connect to BOSH Director VM

-Tge BOSH CLI is not compatible with Windows.
+1. Connect to BOSH Director VM.
+The BOSH CLI is not compatible with Windows.
 Therefore we need to connect to the director VM and work from there:

     ```
     $ vagrant ssh
     ```

 1. Target the BOSH Director.
 When prompted to log in, use admin/admin.

     ```